+-

 :

 Course Code SSC007

-Course Title : Understanding Human Values: Understanding Harmony in
+Course Title : Universal Human Values: Understanding Harmony

-Society
+Type of course : HS

+LTP : 3:0:0

-Number of Credits : 3
+Credits : 3

-Course Category : MC

-Pre-requisites : Universal Human Values
+Pre-requisites : Universal Human Values: Understanding Harmony

-Course Objectives 1.
-Development of a holistic perspective based on self- exploration about

-themselves (human being), family, society and nature/existence.

-2. Understanding (or developing clarity) of the harmony in the human

-being, family, society and nature/existence

-3. Strengthening of self-reflection.
-Development of commitment and

-courage to act.
+Course Objectives Development of a holistic perspective based on self- exploration about themselves (human being), family, society and nature/existence.
+Understanding (or developing clarity) of the harmony in the human being, family, society and nature/existence Strengthening of self-reflection.
+Development of commitment and courage to act.

-Course Outcomes By the end of the course, students are expected

-CO1: To become more aware of themselves, and their surroundings (family,

-society, nature)

-CO2: More responsible in life, and in handling problems with sustainable
+Course Outcomes By the end of the course, students are expected CO1: To become more aware of themselves, and their surroundings (family, society, nature) CO2: More responsible in life, and in handling problems with sustainable solutions.

-solutions.

 CO3: keeping human relationships and human nature in mind.